SBI-code/boxing-club/README.md

 * Menu links to all three pages allowing users to navigate between the content.
 * The header logo links back to the index page.
 * Social media icons on all page footers that open up sites in a new browser tab.
-* Contact form on contact page that includes link to session times section in the index page and allows users to enter their contact information, selct a session preference and submit the form.
+* Contact form on contact page that includes link to session times section in the index page and allows users to enter their contact information, select a session preference and submit the form.

 ### Future Features
-* I would like to present testimonials and reviews from other members so they can read the experiences from others and make a more infomed decision.
+* I would like to present testimonials and reviews from other members so they can read the experiences from others and make a more informed decision.
 * I would also like to create a newsletter sign up form for users to stay updated on special offers, the latest news and upcoming events.
 * It would be great to include an area to the contact page that shows the Clubs Address, Phone number, Email address and Opening times.
-* Adding a transactional element to the website would be an invaluable feature to allow members to purchase equiptment through the site and book sessions online.
+* Adding a transactional element to the website would be an invaluable feature to allow members to purchase equipment through the site and book sessions online.
 * An account signup area where members can create their own accounts that would store their data, subscription, session and purchase information.

 ## Technologies Used